cheind/rgbd-correction/README.md

 ## Capture setup

-Our capture setup consists of an RGB-D sensor looking towards a known planar object.
+Our capture setup consists of a RGB-D sensor looking towards a known planar object.
 The sensor is coupled with an electronic linear axis to adjust distance.
 We captured data at distances [40cm, 90cm, 10cm steps] in the temperate range of [25°C, 35°C, 1°C steps].
-At each temperature/distance tuple 50 images from both sensors RGB and IR (aligned with RGB) were taken.
-We create an artificial depth map from all RGB images utilizing the known calibration target in sight.
+At each temperature/distance tuple we grabbed 50 images from both RGB and IR (aligned with RGB) sensors.
+We then created an artificial depth map for all RGB images utilizing the known calibration target in sight.

 ## Dataset